jd-develop/Generateur-de-personnes/README.md

 # Identity randomizer
 [French README](README_french.md)

-Program who randomly generate persons.
+Program that randomly generate people.

-Work with **Python 3.10**. (available on https://python.org/downloads) (not necessary if you have a compiled copy of the program)
+Works with **Python 3.10**. (available on https://python.org/downloads) (not necessary if you have a compiled copy of the program)

 # Instructions
 ## First start